Ross (lunar crater)

 Ross is a lunar impact crater that is located in the northwest part of the Mare Tranquillitatis.
-It was named by the IAU in 1935, after James Clark Ross (British explorer) and Frank E. Ross (American astronomer and optician).
 It lies south-southwest of the crater Plinius, and northeast of the lava-flooded Maclear.
+The crater has a diameter of 24.5 km and a depth of 2.36 km.

-This crater has a generally circular shape, but is not quite symmetrical.
+This impact dates to the Eratosthenian period of the lunar geologic timescale.
+The crater has a generally circular shape, but is not quite symmetrical.
 The inner walls slope down to a base of slumped material, before joining a relatively level interior floor.
 There is a low ridge to the west of the crater midpoint.